testsigmahq/testsigma-docs/src/pages/docs/reports/runs/filter-custom-reports.md

 ---
-title: "Filters & Custom Reports"
+title: "Filters on the Run Results Page"
-metadesc: "Filters in Run Results will help you create custom reports based on different criteria for your team.
-Learn how filters in run results in Testsigma"
+metadesc: "Quickly view the enhanced run results for the selected test plan by applying filters | Learn how to apply filters on run results page in Testsigma"
 noindex: false
 order: 13.27
-page_id: "Filters & Custom Reports"
+page_id: "Filters on Run Results"
 warning: false
 contextual_links:
 - type: section